humansinstitute/BitcoinForHumans/lockbox/Lockbox.md

 **Q:** What about outsized circumstances e.g. in the football bet the game never happens - whats the mutual escape hatch?

-At any point in time the "lockbox" merely represents a set of pre-signed transaction in a channel balance which is a 2 of 2 multisig.
+**A:** At any point in time the "lockbox" merely represents a set of pre-signed transaction in a channel balance which is a 2 of 2 multisig.
 As such the two parties could always collude prior to the contract enforcement period in order to broadcast an alternate UTXO and invalidate the transaction (this needs somet thinking about).

-**Q.** How do we make sure that the ransactiopn which are broadcast match the attetations on bobs website..
+**Q:** How do we make sure that the ransactiopn which are broadcast match the attetations on bobs website..

 **Q:** Enforcement services could provide templated SC's and fees to make this much quicker to setup and pre-agree.

-## Attacks

-Could I DDOS someone expecting a contract to close in order to force this to the Oracle?
+**Q:** Could I DDOS someone expecting a contract to close in order to force this to the Oracle?